Ashley Vandevender '11

 Senior Study Title: “Singular They: A Test for a Prescription Change”

-Name of faculty supervisor: Dr. Sam Overstreet
+Advisor: Dr. Sam Overstreet

 This study utilizes a substitutive transformational method fashioned and adapted from Donald MacKay’s study done in 1971 published in his article “On the Goals, Principles, and Procedures for Prescriptive Grammar: Singular They” in order to test a grammatical prescription change from generic he and all its various forms to singular they in academic writing.
 After chapter one which sets up the historical and current conversation regarding the issue of generic gender pronouns, the next two chapters examine the data and, consequently, the results of such a prescription change by analyzing example sentences gathered from one hundred and eighty sources in nine academic disciplines.
 The conclusion is that a new prescription change allowing for singular they would produce too many grammatical issues, and a prescription change that advocates an alternation between he and she and all of the various forms would better resolve the generic gender pronoun issue both socially and grammatically.